raspberrychris/cryptotravellers/content/blog/crypto-com-review.md

 ## Get $25 US in CRO by setting up a Crypto.com account using our link!

 [Crypto.com](/link/sign-up-crypto-dot-com) is one of the top exchanges when it comes to cryptocurrency.
+Crypto.com describe this as "The only Crypto Card you Need".
+It comes with no annual fees, up to 8% back on spending and a whole host of rewards in the form of reimbursements on Spotify and Netflix.

+## Is the crypto.com Visa Card a debit card?

+Crypto.com describe their card as a prepaid card.
+This is because it has the same functionality as a debit card, but it needs to be topped up.
+You can use your other bank accounts or cryptocurrency to top it up.

 ## How does it work?